Decompression equipment: Jonlines

-A Jonline is a short line used by scuba divers to fasten themselves to something.
+A jonline (also jon-line or jon line) is a short line used by scuba divers to fasten themselves to something.
 The original purpose was to fasten a diver to a shot line during decompression stops in current.
 The line is typically around 1 m (3 feet) long and equipped with a clip at each end.
 One clip is fastened to the diver's harness, and the other is used to fasten the line to the shot line or anchor line.
 In current this relieves the diver from holding on to the line during the decompression stop, and the horizontal length of the line will absorb some or all of the vertical movement of the shot line or anchor line due to wave action.

 The jonline is named after Jon Hulbert, who is credited with its invention.

 A jonline can also be used to tether the diver's equipment to the dive boat before or after the dive.
 This helps the diver to put on or take off the equipment while in the water without drifting away from the boat.
 It is similar to a buddy line, which is used to tether two divers together during a dive.